Acts of God (novel): Plot

-Decker, who knew what was going on, read his wife's Bible to determine what would happen next.
-Decker called his property manager, Bert Tollinson, and had him reinforce a room in his house with insulation and air-conditioning units, and got lots of ice.
-He warned Bert that extreme heat was coming, and he should do the same for his home so his family wouldn't suffer.
-Bert took Decker's advice.
+Decker, aware of what is going on, reads his wife's Bible to determine what will happen next.
+Decker calls his property manager, Bert Tollinson, and has him reinforce a room in his house with insulation and air-conditioning units, and stockpile ice.
+He warns Bert that extreme heat is coming, and he should do the same for his home so his family won't suffer.
+Bert takes Decker's advice.
 By midweek the extreme heat was taking its toll.
 People died in the heat.
-In Antarctica settlements fell under the ice, and avalanches were common in mountainous regions.
-The power stations around Decker's home failed, and Decker eventually collapsed and was unable to move.
-Fortunately Decker's home had been so cold before and well insulated he managed to survive.
-After a week of the heatwave, Milner arrived in Machu Picchu and made a plea to the sun-god to relent.
-From where Milner stood, a cool breeze issued forth, and within a day, the heat was back to normal.
-With normal temperatures restored, Decker soon recovered.
+In Antarctica, settlements fall under the ice and avalanches are common in mountainous regions.
+The power stations around Decker's home fail, and Decker eventually collapses and is unable to move.
+Fortunately Decker's home had been so cold before and well insulated he manages to survive.
+After a week of the heatwave, Milner arrives in Machu Picchu and makes a plea to the sun-god to relent.
+From where Milner stands, a cool breeze comes forth, and within a day, the global temperature is back to normal.
+With the climate restored, Decker soon recovers.

-The frequency of executions accelerated in retaliation to this latest plague.
-So-called "Execution Centers" were established to systematically murder those without a mark.
-As many as 20,000 people a day were killed in a single Execution Center.
-At first, only religious leaders and celebrities were televised during their executions.
-As the anger among humanity grew, so did their demand for televised executions, until some stations began to show executions 24 hours a day.
+The frequency of executions accelerates in retaliation to this latest plague.
+So-called "Execution Centers" are established to systematically murder those without a mark.
+As many as 20,000 people a day are killed in a single Execution Center.
+At first, only the executions of religious leaders and celebrities are televised.
+As the anger among humanity grows, so does their demand for televised executions, until some stations begin to show executions 24 hours a day.

-A week after the heat subsided, a dark murky substance engulfed the entire planet, with the exception of Petra and Christopher's office in Babylon.
-Everywhere else was consumed by the darkness.
-Anyone in contact with the darkness (which was almost everyone on the planet) experienced terrifying hallucinations and horrifying visions.
-Sufferers were incapacitated with fear.
-This plague only lasted 3 days.
-After this plague Decker discovered that Christopher's approval rating had dropped from 95% to 11% as a result of the plagues.
-Decker felt guilty because it was his job to deal with the media and he had been home the whole time rather than doing his job.
+A week after the heat subsides, a dark murky substance engulfs the entire planet, with the exceptions of Petra and Christopher's office in Babylon.
+Everywhere else is consumed by the darkness.
+Anyone in contact with the darkness (which is almost everyone on the planet) experiences terrifying hallucinations and horrifying visions.
+Sufferers are incapacitated with fear.
+This plague only lasts 3 days.
+After this plague Decker discovered that Christopher's approval rating has dropped from 95% to 11% as a result of the plagues.
+Decker feels guilty because it was his job to deal with the media and he has been home the whole time rather than doing his job.

-In a televised address later that week, Decker watched as Christopher promised that there would be no more plagues and that humankind would receive three signs that their step toward the New Age was nearly complete.
+In a televised address later that week, Decker watches as Christopher promises that there will be no more plagues and that humankind will receive three signs that their step toward the New Age is nearly complete.
 Sores would disappear, and telepathic and telekinetic powers would be acquired by everyone who wore the mark, permanently.
-Finally, Christopher promised that the last remaining vestige of Yahweh's followers were trapped in Petra, and they would all be destroyed.
+Finally, Christopher promises that the last remaining vestige of Yahweh's followers are trapped in Petra, and they will all be destroyed.